DANCING PANDAS

 Visitors are not allowed on the island, but have the opportunity to accompany the Papaye-France rangers on chimp feeding trips three times per week.
 To participate, you must notify the organization in advance.
 On the agreed-upon date, arrive by boat at their boat steps on a Wednesday, Saturday, or Sunday before 10:00 AM.
 A ranger will accompany you with large buckets of fruit.

-The palm plantations around the Pongo Songo Chimp Island, which took over their natural habitat.
+The palm plantations around the Pongo Songo Chimp Island, which took over their natural habitat are never ending on the road to the islands.

 Visa – Cameroon